fchen365/surf/vignettes/surf.md

-To detect the differnetial regulation of ATR events, use `faseq()` function.
+To detect the differential regulation of ATR events, use `faseq()` function.
 The function requires a `sampleData` table that specifies the sample information of CLIP-seq.
 In particular, a `condition` column indicating the experimental conditions is required, as well as a `bam` column giving the file directory for the aligned CLIP-seq reads.
 In this example, the `min.size` parameter is set to 3 for presentation purpose.
 For reliable statistical inference, we recommend a value of at least 100 (default, or 50 for event types like retained intron (RI)) in genome-wide analysis. `fdr.cutoff` is the cutoff of FDR (BH adjusted p-values) in functional association testings.
 The default is 0.05 (here we set this to 0.3 for illustration purpose). `signal.cutoff` is the cut-off threshold for the eCLIP signals, default to 20, and is set to 2 for illustration purpose.

 ```r
 clip_seq_sample = data.frame(row.names = c("sample5", "sample6", "sample7"), bam = paste0("~/Downloads/",